johannesgiorgis/personal-website/content/post/2019-01-06-how-i-build-this-site.md

 **Update 1**: Monday, January 7th 2019

 - Successfully deployed website using Netlify.
 Made some changes to file names, updated post front matter information.
+- Discovered the `[tree]` command for generating a tree like structure of directories.

+**Update 2**: Tuesday, January 8th 2019

+- Hit a [bug](#no-sidebar-background-color-on-article-pages) with posts not rendering the sidebar background color on the Netlify production website.
+Revert to not showing sidebar menu in posts.
+- Used Netlify's Deploy-preview and Branch preview to test alternative versions of website.

 ## 1. Install Hugo